thealing/RedBallGame/docs/README.md

   - D – go right
   - W – jump
 - My Levels
-  - Click the + button to create a new empty level
+  - Click the + button to create a new level
   - Click a level to edit or delete it
   - Double click a level to change it's name
 - Public Levels
   - The levels are sorted by publish date
   - The name and author of each level is displayed
-  - Levels be downloaded and edited by anyone
+  - Public levels can be downloaded and edited by anyone
 - Editor
   - Moving
     - Drag objects to move them